benj327/scrum-poker/README.md

 - **Maximum** estimate tiles are highlighted (e.g., green border).
 An average is displayed above the user tiles.
 If **all** revealed estimates match, a short confetti animation plays.

-## Deploy your own with Render

-**Create an Account**: Sign up or log in at Render.
-**New Web Service**: Link your GitHub repo, choose your main branch, and set the Build Command to `npm install` and the Start Command to `npm start`.
-**Free Tier**: Choose the free plan for hosting.
-Render will provide a URL (e.g., `your-app.onrender.com`).
-**Access the Site**: Share the URL with your team.
-They can immediately join your Scrum Poker sessions.